maatheux/maatheux/README.md

 # Hello There 👋

-I'm Matheus Marinho, I'm from Brazil and I'm Web Developer 💻
+I'm Matheus Marinho, I'm from Brazil and I'm Web Developer and Mobile Developer 💻 📱

-I love to learn more about web development and I'm always learning more about it.
+I love to learn more about technology and I'm always learning more about it.
 So I'm sharing my projects here.

 #### "No words, just code!" 🤙